samforwill/District-Insights/README.md

 **2022 Results**: However, demographics were far less predictive of midterm voter behavior only coming within ±10.8 points of predicted margins in the 2022 congressional matchups. <br />

 But despite the mediocre performance of my model for predicting midterm voter behavior, my overall goal was to find insights into the most important demographic features that were influential in 2022.
-On that metric, the features my model identified as most influential should speak to and help identify overall midterm trends.
+On that metric, the features my model identified as most influential should speak to and help identify overall midterm trends. <br />

 Let's take a look at some of these features:
 ### Top Democratic Features for Predicting PVI